Charge and spin fractionalization in strongly correlated topological insulators: Conclusions

-In conclusion, the topological term of (\ref{TopLG}) describes topological orders of general incompressible quantum liquids shaped by externally applied magnetic and spin-orbit fields in the continuum limit.
-Not all such liquids are quantum Hall states in non-Abelian ``magnetic'' fields.
+In conclusion, the topological term of (\ref{TopLG}) describes topological orders of general incompressible quantum liquids shaped by externally applied magnetic and/or spin-orbit fields in the continuum limit.
+Not all such liquids are quantum Hall states in non-Abelian ``magnetic'' fields, but they generally feature quasiparticles whose fractional statistics is captured by the topological term.